Operational excellence software: What it is, how it works, and how to choose

 So why many organisations fail in enhancing their operational excellence?
 It is because of the absence of connected systems that make operational excellence sustainable.
 Manual boards become outdated.
 Spreadsheets multiply across departments.
 Strategic goals disconnect from shop floor reality.
 Actions get logged but never closed.

 This is where operational excellence software transforms how organisations operate.
-Among the best-rated operational excellence tools available today, LTS Data Point stands out as a comprehensive operational excellence management software adaptable across manufacturing, pharmaceuticals, aerospace, construction, mining, healthcare, food processing, energy, printing, and automotive industries.
+Among the top-rated operational excellence tools available today, LTS Data Point stands out as a comprehensive operational excellence management software adaptable across manufacturing, pharmaceuticals, aerospace, construction, mining, healthcare, food processing, energy, printing, and automotive industries.

 But before diving into specific solutions, understanding what operational excellence truly means and how modern OPEX software enables it matters more.